 We encourage you to become familiar with the Montessori.
 The philosophy, method, and materials are what help identify an authentic school for your child.
 Read more…

 In addition, Dr. Maria Montessori created what she called the prepared environment.
 This features an ordered arrangement of sequential learning materials, designed to be developmentally appropriate and aesthetically appealing.
 Most noteworthy is that Montessori classrooms are noncompetitive while the materials allow each child to develop at her own individual rate.
 “Never let the child risk failure until he has a reasonable chance of success,” said Dr. Montessori, understanding the need to acquire basic skills before participating in a competitive learning situation.

-One basic idea of the Montessori philosophy is that carried, unseen within each child, is the person the child will become.
-To develop to the fullest physical, spiritual, and intellectual potential, the child must have freedom achieved through order and self-discipline.
+One basic idea of the Montessori philosophy is that carried, unseen within each child, is the person they will become.
+As a result, to develop to the fullest physical, spiritual, and intellectual potential, your child must have freedom achieved through order and self-regulation.

-To a child, the world is full of sights and sounds that appear chaotic.
-From this chaos, the child gradually creates order and learns to distinguish among the impressions that assail the senses, thus slowly gaining mastery of self and the environment.
+From a child’s perspective, the world is full of stimuli that appear chaotic.
+Children gradually create order from this perceived chaos and learn to distinguish among the impressions that assail the senses.
+Consequently, they slowly gaining mastery of self and the environment.

 Find out what makes Go Like the Wind special.